wikimedia/jquery.ime/rules/README.md

 In the above example, $1, $1 etc are according to the normal regular expression replace syntax.

-The second member of pattern can be a function as well.
+The second member of the pattern can be a function as well.

 eg: